pythonhealthdatascience/llm_simpy/notebooks/03_stroke/01_perplexity/inputs/19_iteration.md

-modify `AcuteStrokeUnit` to accept and store instance of `RehabilitationUnit` as a member variable called `rehab_unit`
+modify the `AcuteStrokeUnit` constructor to accept and store instance of `RehabilitationUnit` as a member variable called `rehab_unit`

-modify all acute_treatment functions in `AcuteStrokeUnit` to accept `post_asu_destination` as a parameter.
-Update the corresponding patient generator functions.
-Rename `patient_type` in stroke_acute_treatment to `post_asu_destination`
+modify all methods in `AcuteStrokeUnit` postfixed with "acute_treatment" to accept `post_asu_destination` as a parameter.
+Update all patient generator methods that call "acute_treatment" functions.
+Rename `patient_type` in s`troke_acute_treatment` to `post_asu_destination`

 show all of the `AcuteStrokeUnit` code including all treatment and generator functions.

 ```python
 class AcuteStrokeUnit: